High Cholesterol Overview

 - A colder one leg and another leg at normal temperature.

-Types Of High Cholesterol
+Types of High Cholesterol

-The arteries supplying blood to your heart are called coronary arteries and when they get affected, it leads to chest pain or angina.
+- Chest Pain – The arteries supplying blood to your heart are called coronary arteries and when they get affected, it leads to chest pain or angina.

-A stroke is very similar to a heart attack.
+- Stroke – A stroke is very similar to a heart attack.
 While in a heart attack the blood flow to the heart is stopped whereas, in a stroke, the blood flow to the brain gets blocked owing to a clot.

-Diagnosis Of High Cholesterol
+Diagnosis of High Cholesterol

 - Low-density cholesterol level.